 Begin by coordinating 3 core elements of your retreat: theme, speaker and location.

-When picking a theme, brainstorm with your committee for ideas that women who are likely to attend from your flock need or want to hear.
+When picking a theme, brainstorm with your committee for ideas that women who are likely to attend need or want to hear.
 To spark an idea for a theme, consider basic questions like: